benders5e/benders5e/airbender.md

 ### Airbending Forms
 At 3rd level, your connection to chi and practice of bending allows you to weave your bending into your combat style.
 With training, you are able to learn particular forms that combine martial arts and airbending to carry out more sophisticated attacks.

 You learn one form from the list at the end of this class description.
 The number of forms you know increases with level and is shown in the Airbender Table.
+Each time you learn a new form you may also replace one form you already know with another one.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>